 Caring For Your Logs

-Additionally, as logs season and dry, they can begin to form checks and splits at the end of the log.
-To reduce this potential, best practice is to apply an end coat sealant as soon as possible after the tree is felled to reduce this potential.
-The harder the species of wood, the more important this is.
+To note, as logs season and dry, they can begin to form checks and splits at the end of the log.
+To reduce this potential, one can either leave extra trim allowance (6-12 inches) or apply an end coat sealant as soon as possible after the tree is felled to reduce this potential.
+The harder the species of wood, the more important this can be.

 Fundamentally, wood dries ~10x faster through the end grain than radially through the sides.
 Applying end coat slows the moisture loss from the end of the wood, thereby allowing more even drying and less frequency of checks and splits.